Subject to change. Last updated July 8, 2022.

 - Parents who are dropping-off or picking up their camper in person may be asked to undergo screening measures as well.

-All attendees, regardless of age, will be required to submit proof of the following before arriving at TAF:
+All attendee will be required to submit proof of the following before arriving at TAF, including the Weekend Program:

-- Full and up-to-date vaccination* before arriving at TAF.
+- Full and up-to-date COVID-19 vaccination* before arriving at TAF.

 Any households that have not been fully vaccinated by the week of TAF are encouraged to plan for appropriate precautions, potentially including quarantine or testing measures.

-* “Full and up-to-date” vaccination means all doses in the primary series and one booster shot when eligible, but recommendations may vary depending on personal factors.
+* “Full and up-to-date” vaccination means all doses in the primary series and at least one booster shot when eligible, but recommendations may vary depending on personal and health factors.
 Please refer to the TAF 2022 Vaccination Deadlines below, in addition to the CDC guidelines, on what a “full and up-to-date” vaccination means for the attendee.

 TAF 2022 Vaccination Deadlines